Economy of the Netherlands: Inequality and redistribution

 With a Gini coefficient of 25.1 (2013) the income inequality is relatively low in the Netherlands.
 However, the inequality when measured in distributions of household wealth is high, where the top 1% owns 24% of all net wealth, and the top 10% own 60%.
 Moreover, rather large wealth disparities persist in the Netherlands in relation to age, where those under 35 years-of-age own 10% as much as older workers.
 This is a consequence from the low taxation of home ownership and a generous mortgage interest deductibility, which benefit the wealthier households.
 Due to the generous pensions the pension-related savings are the most important part of wealth in the Netherlands, yet are not subject to capital income taxation, which increases the inequality.
+The taxation comes as income tax when the saved pension is paid out.
+People having earned minimum wages only, will not build up any pension.
+The idea behind a pension is to have a net income after retirement that is comparable to before retirement.
+The AOW, the Dutch retirement law, guarantees an income up to 70% of minimum wage per person.
+Therefore, only people earning more than minimum wage need to save to ensure comparable income after retirement.

 Home mortgage interest deduction

 The Netherlands was one of the few countries in the world where the interest paid on mortgages is almost fully deductible from income tax.
 Since 2013 big changes were made.
 The conditions allowing a borrowing of more than 116% of the value of the home were reduced to 106% and are still continuously being reduced every year.
 The deduction is also capped to 50.5% and reducing every year.
-Together with the after-effects of the financial crisis of 2007–2008 the result was a housing crisis, with a decrease of prices almost 25% percent in some areas.
+Together with the after-effects of the Great Recession the result was a housing crisis, with a decrease of prices almost 25% percent in some areas.
 Recent years have shown a recovery of 10% to even 20% per year in the most popular cities.

 The Service sector accounts for more than half of the national income, primarily in transportation, distribution and logistics, financial areas, software development and the creative industry.
-The breadth of service providers in financial services and a Protestant work ethic have contributed to the Netherlands achieving a DAW Index score of 5 in 2012.
+The breadth of service providers in financial services has contributed to the Netherlands achieving a DAW Index score of 5 in 2012.
 Industrial activity is dominated by the machinery, electronics/high tech industry, metalworking, oil refining, chemical, and food-processing industries.
 Construction amounts to about 6% of GDP.
 Agriculture and fishing, although visible and traditional Dutch activities, account for just 2%.

 The Netherlands continues to be one of the leading European nations for attracting foreign direct investment and is one of the five largest investors in the United States.
 The economy experienced a slowdown in 2005, but in 2006 recovered to the fastest pace in six years on the back of increased exports and strong investment.
 The pace of job growth reached 10-year highs in 2007.
 The Netherlands is the fifth-most competitive economy in the world, according to the World Economic Forum's Global Competitiveness Report.